Custom Rules Engine NonaGuard: Tailored Security and Compliance for Odoo

 type: odoo_version

-# All instances must be on these versions
+# All instances must be on these allowed versions

 allowed_versions: